Sending an Update

 - Write your update or letter in a clear, professional tone, and it should be concise – no more than a page long.

-- It should provide new content, add value to your application and provide details.
-A vague letter or simply restating your interest will not be helpful.
+- It should usually provide new content, add value to your application and provide details.
+A vague letter or simply restating your interest will not be helpful early in the application cycle.

 - Watch your timing.
 Frequent updates may not only be an inconvenience to the admissions committee but also affect your candidacy.
 Your correspondence should be viewed as useful and appropriate, not overly eager and annoying.